tomjoht/learnapidoc/_docs/documenting_conceptual_content/docapis_doc_overview.md

 The product overview grounds users with a high-level understanding of the system.
 This high-level understanding is critical for users to grasp the system as a whole.
 It allows the details to fit into a broader conceptual framework.

-To understand your product, users often need to start at a high-level, getting a gist of the shape of something as a whole before proceeding into more details.
-For example, when I walk into a new store, I like to gaze around a bit to take in the layout and size of the store before looking at products in each of the aisles.
-This is how our brains work &mdash; start with the big picture (the forest) before diving into the details (trees and leaves).
+As users attempt to understand your product, they often start at a high-level, getting a gist of the shape of something as a whole before proceeding into more details.
+For example, when you walk into a new store, do you gaze around a bit to take in the layout and size of the store first, or do you immediately look at the products on the aisle shelves?
+For me, I do the former.
+This is how many of our brains work &mdash; we start with the big picture (the forest) before diving into the details (trees and leaves).
 I elaborated more on this in [Reduction, layering, and distillation as a strategy for simplicity](/simplifying-complexity/reduction-layering-distillation.html).
-This overview provides this initial orientation for the user with your product.
-Don't jump immediately into the fine-grained details.
+The product overview provides this initial orientation for the user with your product.
+Don't jump immediately into the fine-grained details of technical how-to without telling the larger story first.

+## Key questions a product overview should answer

 Some key questions your overview should address are as follows:

-* What is it?
+* What is this product?
 * What does it do?
+What problem does it solve?
 * Who is it for?
+Who is the intended audience?
 * Why would someone use this?
+What are some common use cases?

 {% include course_image.html size="medium" border="true" filename="nonref_overview" ext_print="png" ext_web="svg" alt="product overview" caption="The product overview provides high-level detail about the purpose, audience, and market need for your API." %}

 These are the basic who/what/why/how/when type questions.

 Keep in mind that there are thousands of APIs.
 If people are browsing your API, their first and most pressing question is, what information does it provide?
 Is this information relevant and useful to my needs?
-Explain the market problem that the product addresses.
+How does it differ from other products in this same space?

+## Telling your product's story

+To tell your product's story, consider identifying a market need that your product solves.
+This is the basics of storytelling -- there is some conflict that a protagonist (in this case, your product, solves).
 In [The Top 20 Reasons Startups Fail](https://www.cbinsights.com/research/startup-failure-reasons-top/), one of the main reasons startups fail is their inability to solve a market problem.
 The authors explain:

 > Startups fail when they are not solving a market problem.
 We were not solving a large enough problem that we could universally serve with a scalable solution.
 We had great technology, great data on shopping behavior, great reputation as a thought leader, great expertise, great advisors, etc, but what we didn’t have was technology or business model that solved a pain point in a scalable way. (*CB Insights*)

 This overview focuses in on the market problem that the product solves.
 If your product fails, it's likely because it's not solving a market problem.
-Although you're likely just writing the documentation, it helps to understand this larger problem.
+Although you're likely just writing the documentation, it helps to understand this larger problem and gives more context for your product.

+## Common use cases

-To make the product's market-solving characteristics more concrete, list some common business scenarios in which the product and API might be useful.
+To make the product's market-solving characteristics more concrete, list some common use cases or business scenarios in which the product and API might be useful.
 These scenarios will give users the context they need to evaluate whether the API is relevant to their needs.
+Too often, product descriptions are general and high-level (e.g., "X product helps companies collaborate more effectively..."), and these higher-level abstract descriptions fail to resonate with users.

+Use cases are concrete examples of how the product might be used.
+Continuing with the above example, a use case might be "Allows writers to work on the same document simultaneously through a browser interface," or something.
+Usually a product manager has already defined and described a list of key use cases for a product and would have these available.
+Otherwise, product managers would have difficulty in prioritizing product development tasks.

 ## Product overview vs overviews (plural)